vipra-uwf/VIPRA/docs/pages/researchers/maps/maps_tutorial.md

 ![The layers sections with all layers visible](images/Layers_Visible.png?raw=true "Layer visibilility")

-Use `Ctrl` + `A` to select all or go to Select -> Select All using the lefthand sidebar.
+Use `Ctrl` + `a` to select all or go to Select -> Select All using the lefthand sidebar.
 This will make sure that all geometry is highlighted for scaling and moving.

 Next, select Modify in the left-hand sidebar and select the Scale tool.
 Select a point in which to scale from.
 This point will remain in the same position before and after the scaling.
 Usually, it is recommended to select the origin as the point of scaling.